 - In circumstances with low light quality, you have to shoot at slower shutter speeds, for which stabilization in the lens or camera body is required.

 - Choose a camera with a wide aperture, like an f/2.8.

 - Since you will be photographing sleeping babies, you need to ensure your closing shutter doesn’t wake them up.
 Hence, consider buying cameras with a quiet mode feature.
 Alternatively, you may also play white noise to drown the shutter’s noise.

 - The next factor you need to consider is your camera’s resolution.
 Choosing a balanced resolution is vital as the lower resolution doesn’t allow you to take prints while a higher megapixel doesn’t handle ISO well.
-Additionally, higher megapixel cameras perfectly capture the skin imperfections, leaving you with more post-processing work.
+Additionally, higher-megapixel cameras perfectly capture skin imperfections, leaving you with more post-processing work.

 Best Cameras for Newborn Photography

 Some of the cameras to consider buying for newborn photography include:

 - Canon EF 50mm f/1.2 L

 - Canon EF 50mm f/1.4 L

 - Sigma 50mm or 35 mm f/1.4DG Art